spauline-dev/tlmfs/README.md

 ## build static site

-Build the site once and output a static site to a directory called _site:
+Build the site once and output a static site to a directory called `_site`:

 ```bash
 bundle exec jekyll build